Endgame-Tech/dwellio/README.md

-# Dwellio - Property Management Web Application
+# Ubani - Property Management Web Application

-Dwellio is a modern property management web application that facilitates property rental, buying, and selling.
+Ubani is a modern property management web application that facilitates property rental, buying, and selling.
 It provides a user-friendly interface for both tenants and landlords.

 ## Features